Beresford Parlett

-Beresford Neill Parlett (born 1932) is an English applied mathematician, specializing in numerical analysis and scientific computation.
+Beresford Neill Parlett (July 4, 1932 – February 7, 2026) was an English applied mathematician, who specialised in numerical analysis and scientific computation.

-Education and career
+Life and career

 Parlett received in 1955 his bachelor's degree in mathematics from the University of Oxford and then worked in his father's timber business for three years.
 From 1958 to 1962 he was a graduate student in mathematics at Stanford University, where he received his Ph.D. in 1962.
 He was a postdoc for two years at Manhattan's Courant Institute and one year at the Stevens Institute of Technology.
 From 1965 until his retirement, he was a faculty member of the mathematics department at the University of California, Berkeley.
 There he served for some years as chair of the department of computer science, director of the Center for Pure and Applied Mathematics, and professor in the department of electrical engineering and computer science.
 He was a visiting professor at the University of Toronto, Pierre and Marie Curie University (Paris VI), and the University of Oxford.

-Parlett is the author of many influential papers on the numerical solution of eigenvalue problems, the QR algorithm, the Lanczos algorithm, symmetric indefinite systems, and sparse matrix computations.
+He was the author of many influential papers on the numerical solution of eigenvalue problems, the QR algorithm, the Lanczos algorithm, symmetric indefinite systems, and sparse matrix computations.

+Parlett died on February 7, 2026, at the age of 93.